Annie's "Election

 only roles that the Constitution clearly assigns to the President

-its armed forces.
-But court decisions, customs, laws, and other
+and commander of its armed forces.
+But court decisions, customs,

 ~Above from The World Book Encyclopedia~